microsoft/hlsl-specs/proposals/0021-vk-coop-matrix.md

   CooperativeMatrix operator*(ComponentType scalar);

   // Store the cooperative matrix using OpCooperativeMatrixStoreKHR to
-  // data using the given memory layout, stride, and memory access mask.
+  // data using the given memory layout, stride, and memory access operands.
-  // `NonPrivatePointer` and `MakePointerVisible` with the workgroup scope
+  // `NonPrivatePointer` and `MakePointerAvailable` with the workgroup scope
-  // will be added to the memory access mask to make the memory coherent.
+  // will be added to the memory access operands to make the memory coherent.
   //
   // This function uses a SPIR-V pointer because HLSL does not allow groupshared
   // memory object to be passed by reference.
 The pointer is a hack to get